History of Philadelphia: Colonial era

 The first English settlement occurred about 1642, when 50 Puritan families from the New Haven Colony in Connecticut, led by George Lamberton, tried to establish a theocracy at the mouth of the Schuylkill River.
-The New Haven Colony had earlier struck a deal with the Lenape to buy much of New Jersey south of present-day Trenton.
+The New Haven Colony had earlier struck a deal with the Lenape to buy much of the Province of New Jersey south of present-day Trenton.
 The Dutch and Swedes in the area burned the English colonists' buildings.
 A Swedish court under Swedish Governor Johan Björnsson Printz convicted Lamberton of "trespassing, conspiring with the Indians."
 The offshoot New Haven colony received no support.
 The Puritan Governor John Winthrop said it was dissolved owing to summer "sickness and mortality."
 The disaster contributed to New Haven's losing control of its area to the larger Connecticut Colony.